 Birth Injury Claims

 If something goes wrong during childbirth, Osbornes Law can help.
-Our team are experts in the field of medical negligence and secure multi-million pound settlements for birth injuries that were caused by improper care.
+Our birth injury solicitors are experts in the field of medical negligence and secure multi-million-pound settlements for birth injuries that were caused by improper care.

 Stephanie Prior Partner

 Birth Injuries Claims

 This page will explain to you the process of bringing a claim for birth injuries caused by medical negligence.
 You will learn more about the birth injury lawyers at Osbornes, and why choosing experienced birth injury solicitors with the right knowledge and understanding can help get the compensation you deserve.

 Birth injury compensation claims handled compassionately

 At Osbornes Law, we fight hard to get birth-injured children and mothers the best care, advocacy and support.
 We are proud to work with charities that support injured patients and their families.
 These include Action Against Medical Accidents, Headway, The Brain Injury Group and Spinal Injuries Association.